Code-Institute-Submissions/sblakedev-Project-2_MayResub/README.md

 #### User Stories Testing
 a.
 As a visitor, I want to understand the main purpose of the site.
    * As a visitor, I understand that this is a Harry Potter quiz site which will give me a result based on my final score.

 b.
 As a visitor, I want to be able to navigate easily around the site and start the quiz.
    * As a visitor, I see that I can start the quiz by clicking the start button.

 c.
 As a visitor, I want to be able to read the question and see relevant answers.
    * As a visitor, I can see the question and 4 different answers relevant to the question.

 d.
 As a visitor, I want to be able to answer the question and know that the site recognises my choice.
    * As a visitor, I can see that the box changes when I hover over an answer.
 If I get the answer correct, the box flashes green.
 If I get the answer wrong, the box flashes red.

 e.
 As a visitor, I want to be able to see how many questions I have answered and see my current score.
    * As a visitor, I can see under the answers, how many questions out of 10 that I have answered and what my current score is.

 f.
 As a visitor, I want to be able to get my final result when the quiz is finished.
    * As a visitor, after I have answered all 10 questions, I can see the box that contains my score and what my result is based on this score.
 If I do the quiz again and get a different score, the result may change to reflect the new score.

 g.
 As a visitor, I want to be able to easily get in contact with the site creator in case I have any issues with the site.
    * As a visitor, I can see the relevant social media links which I can open in a new window to contact the owner of the quiz site.

+#### Element Testing
+* Heading
+    * Expected Result
+        When the heading "Harry Potter Quiz" is clicked, the user should be returned to the Welcome Area.
+    * Testing
+        When the heading "Harry Potter Quiz" is clicked, the user is returned to the Welcome Area.
+* Start Button
+    * Expected Result
+        When the start button is clicked, the user should be taken to the question area which should display the question and 4 relevant answers.
+    * Testing
+        When the start button is clicked, the user is taken to the question area which displays the question and 4 relevant answers.
+* Answer Box
+    * Expected Result
+        When the user hovers over an answer, the border should change thickness and colour.
+When the answer is clicked, if it correct, the box should flash green before moving on to the next question.
+If the answer is incorrect, the box should flash red before moving on to the next question.
+When a question has been answered, the answer count below the answers, should increase by one.
+The score should also increase depending on whether the correct answer was chosen or not.
+When all questions have been answered, the user should be taken to the results page, where they are shown a result which corresponds to the score.
+    * Testing
+        When the user hovers over the answer, the border changes thickness and changes the colour to a dark red.
+When the correct answer is clicked, the box flashes green before showing the next question.
+When the incorrect answer is clicked, the box flashes red before showing the next question.
+When the next question shows, the answer count has increased by one.
+When a correct answer is chosen, the score increases.
+When an incorrect answer is chosen, the score stays as is.
+When all the questions have been answered, the user is taken to the results page which displays the user's score and a result which corresponds to the score.
+Re-starting the quiz and getting a different score changes the result.
+* Play Again Button
+    * Expected Result
+        When the play again button is clicked, the user should be taken back to the welcome area with all scores and results refreshed.
+    * Testing
+        When the play again button is clicked, the user is taken back to the welcome area.
+When the start button is clicked, all scores and results have been refreshed.

 ### Deployment
 #### GitHub Pages